…the author

 Craig has appeared and presented at numerous events in the Arizona and California including Rapture Horror Expo, FearCon and the Orange County Children’s Book Festival among others.

-Craig is available to present on Star Wars, bipolar disorder, zombie cinema and zombie history at any convention in the US or abroad.
-Please contact him for further details.
+Craig is available to present on Star Wars, dialogue, bipolar disorder, zombie cinema and zombie history at conventions in the USPlease contact him for further details..

 …the improvisor